1 Day Moment in Monte Carlo: Monaco Day Trip from Nice

 How to Get Around Monaco?

-Retrospectively, I’m now aware there are 12 taxi stations and 10 call phones around Monaco, with their locations detailed here.
-Given there are only 95 drivers serving the whole principality, this isn’t the typical urban experience where you can easily flag a taxi off the street at a moment’s notice.
-Rather than calling the number listed on the official taxi website, you can also use the Sixt app to book a ride on your phone!
-Be warned that these trips will cost you an arm and a leg, our ride from the casino to the train station was €50!
+Rather than calling the number on the official taxi website, use the Sixt app to book a ride on your phone!
+Be warned these trips cost an arm and a leg; our ride from the casino to the train station was €50!

 Pro Tip:

-If you’re visiting on a race day, the main streets are coincidentally included in circuit routes and thus will be closed to the public.
+If you’re visiting on a race day, the main streets are included in circuit routes and will be closed to the public.
 This poses an obstacle to getting around, as public transit is disrupted and the path your map recommends will likely be blocked.

 What to Do in Monaco?